 Published in ACM CSCW, ACM CHI, Journal of Peer Production, New Media & Society, Making Things and Drawing Boundaries: Experiments in the Digital Humanities (University of Minnesota Press), and ACM interactions.

-You can find a zine about this work from artists Amy Burek and Emily Alden Foster here!
+You can find a zine about this work from artists Amy Burek and Emily Alden Foster here or within the collections of the Barnard Zine Library, the Philadelphia Public Library, Franklin & Marshall College, and others!

 With this project, we collaborated with a community arts organization in Atlanta to co-design a series of public, participatory workshops focused on conceptualizing and enacting forms of citizen engagement through technology and cultural heritage.
 Outcomes of the workshops included an interactive, alternative asset map of the area (pictured above) and residents building their own digital cameras from component parts.
 By co-developing the design workshops and focusing on community members’ values and interests, we were able to initiate a partnership that placed the community’s goals first.
 Activities were, in turn, focused on articulating a shared notion of community identity to each other and to a broader audience for both programs of celebration and advocacy .